tiffanywhsu/culture-emotional-contagion/README.md

 # Culture Emotional Contagion
-Materials supporting "Social media in the U.S. and Japan: Cultural values shape the prevalence and contagiousness of affective content online" (Hsu et al., under review).
+Materials supporting "Social media in the U.S. and Japan: Cultural values shape the prevalence and contagiousness of affective content online" (Hsu et al., 2021, JPSP).

 ## Citation
-[insert citation]
+Hsu, T.W., Niiya, Y., Thelwall, M., Ko, M., Knutson, B. and Tsai, J.L.
+(2021) Social media users produce more affect that supports cultural values, but are more influenced by affect that violates cultural values.
+Journal of Personality and Social Psychology. https://doi.org/10.1037/pspa0000282

 ## Content
 ### Data